Vacco v. Quill: Supreme Court decision

 After addressing the matter of fundamental rights, the Court delineated the rationale behind its decision.
 It first turned to the long-standing legal tradition of looking to a person's intent as a way of distinguishing between two acts with identical physical consequences.
-For example, a person who accidentally kills a pedestrian while blinded by the sun might only face punishment for vehicular manslaughter, while a person who intentionally and purposefully kills another with his car could be punished for murder.
-While these two acts give the same results, they are distinguished by the intent of the actors.
+For example, a person who accidentally kills a pedestrian while blinded by the sun might face punishment only for vehicular manslaughter, but a person who intentionally and purposefully kills another with his car could be punished for murder.
+While both acts give the same results, they are distinguished by the intent of the actors.

-The Court applied the standard of intent to the matter at hand, finding that a doctor who withdraws life support at the request of his patient intends only to respect his patient's wishes.
-This, the Court said, is a sharp contrast to the doctor who honors a patient's request to end their life, which necessarily requires more than an intent to respect their wishes; namely, it requires the intent to kill the patient.
-A major difference, the Court determined, in the two scenarios is that the former may cause the patient to die from underlying causes, while the latter will cause the patient to die by the hands of the physician.
-To this effect the Court quoted a House Judiciary Committee hearing, stating that a physician performing an assisted suicide, "must, necessarily and indubitably, intend primarily that the patient be made dead."
-Furthermore, in another repudiation of the respondents' argument, the Court noted that a patient removing life support might not actually intend to die, and that death without such a device may not be a certainty.
+The Court applied the standard of intent to the matter at hand by finding that a doctor who withdraws life support at the request of his patient intends only to respect his patient's wishes.
+That, the Court stated, is a sharp contrast to the doctor who honors a patient's request to end their life, which necessarily requires more than an intent to respect their wishes since it requires the intent to kill the patient.
+A major difference, the Court determined, in the two scenarios is that the former may cause the patient to die from underlying causes, but the latter will cause the patient to die by the hands of the physician.
+To that effect, the Court quoted a House Judiciary Committee hearing that stated that a physician performing an assisted suicide "must, necessarily and indubitably, intend primarily that the patient be made dead."
+Furthermore, in another repudiation of the respondents' argument, the Court noted that a patient removing life support might not actually intend to die and that death without such a device may not be a certainty.